Portrait photography requires good equipment and a keen eye. But what is the best lens for portraits? This article is here to help you.

 It was also 500 Euros cheaper, allowing me to put that toward another lens.

-Start with a 35mm or 50mm, and grab a telephoto lens that goes from 24-70mm.
-This will cover most of what you need, making you move rather than rely on your lenses.
+You can start with a 35mm or 50mm.
+This will cover most of what you need, making you move rather than relying on your lenses.

-Whether you are a Canon or Nikon user, here are the two best lenses for both systems.
+Whether you are a Canon or Nikon user, here are the two best wider portrait lenses for both systems.
 The 35mm is the popular focal length for portrait photography.

 It is a great addition for environmental portraits, for those detail shots at weddings and other events.

 On a crop sensor camera, the 35mm becomes a 50mm standard lens, making it perfect for both full-frame and crop sensor cameras.

 The f/1.4 makes it great for differential focus, giving you a very wide aperture for short depths of field.

 On top of this, the bokeh is magical.
 There is no reason this shouldn’t be part of your camera gear.
 The lenses are Canon EF 35mm f/1.4L II USM & Nikon AF-S NIKKOR 35mm f/1.4G.